Part III: Reservoir & Production Engineering

 • Buckley-Leverett theory predicts the displacement of oil by water.
 The shock front saturation and velocity are determined by the fractional flow curve.

 • Commercial simulators use the same principles but extend them to 3D, multiphase flow, complex geology, and sophisticated well models.
-Understanding the fundamentals makes you a better user of those tools.
+The leap to a field model is one of scale and bookkeeping, not of new physics; the mass-balance and Darcy core you built here is unchanged.

 Exercises